 TGm Editor: Change the text in subclause 9.3.2.11 “Duplicate detection and recovery, beginning with the third paragraph, as shown:

-Non-QoS STAs, as well as QoS STAs operating as non-QoS STAs because they are in a non-QoS BSS or non-QoS IBSS, assign sequence numbers, to management frames and data frames (QoS subfield of the Subtype field is equal to 0), from a single modulo-4096 counter, starting at 0 and incrementing by 1 for each MSDU or MMPDU.
+Non-QoS STAs, as well as QoS STAs operating as non-QoS STAs because they are in a non-QoS BSS or non-QoS IBSS, assign sequence numbers to management frames and data frames (QoS subfield of the Subtype field is equal to 0) from a single modulo-4096 counter, starting at 0 and incrementing by 1, for each MSDU or MMPDU.

-A STA operating as a QoS STA maintains one modulo-4096 counter, per TID, per unique receiver (specified by the Address 1 field of the MAC header).
-Sequence numbers for QoS data frames are assigned using the counter identified by the TID subfield of the QoS Control field of the frame, and that counter is incremented by 1 for each MSDU or A-MSDU belonging to that TID.
-Sequence numbers for management frames, QoS data frames with a group address in the Address 1 field, and all non-QoS data frames sent by QoS STAs are assigned using an additional single modulo-4096 counter, starting at 0 and incrementing by 1 for each MSDU, A-MSDU, or MMPDU.
+A STA operating as a QoS STA maintains one modulo-4096 counter, per <Address 1, TID>, for individually addressed QoS Data frames.
+Sequence numbers for these frames are assigned using the counter identified by the Address 1 field and the TID subfield of the QoS Control field of the frame, and that counter is incremented by 1 for each MSDU or A-MSDU corresponding to that <Address 1, TID> tuple.
+Sequence numbers for management frames, QoS data frames with a group address in the Address 1 field, and all non-QoS data frames transmitted by QoS STAs are assigned using an additional single modulo-4096 counter, starting at 0 and incrementing by 1 for each such MSDU, A-MSDU, or MMPDU.
 Sequence numbers for QoS (+)Null frames may be set to any value.

-The sequence number, for management frames and for data frames with the QoS subfield of the Subtype field equal to 0, is generated by the transmitting STA as an incrementing sequence of integers.
-In a QoS STA, the sequence numbers for QoS (+)data frames are generated by different counters for each TID and receiver pair and shall be incremented by one for each new MSDU or A-MSDU corresponding to the TID/receiver pair.

-The receiving STA shall keep a cache of recently received <Address 2, sequence-number, fragment-number> tuples.
-The receiving QoS STA shall also keep a cache of recently received <Address 2, TID, sequencenumber, fragment-number> tuples for all STAs from whom it has received QoS data frames.
-A receiving STA is required to keep only the most recent cache entry per <Address 2-sequence-number> pair, storing only the most recently received fragment number for that pair.
-A receiving QoS STA is also required to keep only the most recent cache entry per <Address 2, TID, sequence-number> triple, storing only the most recently received fragment number for that triple.
-A receiving STA may omit tuples obtained from group addressed or ATIM frames from the caches.
+Each receiving STA shall keep a cache of recently received <Address 2, sequence-number, fragment-number> tuples from frames that are not QoS Data frames.
+The receiving STA shall keep at least the most recent cache entry per <Address 2> value in this cache.
+Each receiving QoS STA shall also keep a cache of recently received <Address 2, TID, sequence-number, fragment-number> tuples from QoS Data frames from all STAs from which it has received QoS data frames.
+The receiving QoS STA shall keep at least the most recent cache entry per <Address 2, TID> pair in this cache.
+Each receiving STA should maintain two additional caches containing entries of recently received <Address 2, sequence-number, fragment-number> tuples from received management frames and from received Special Management frames and should not include the entries in these caches in any other caches.
+In each of these two caches, the receiving STA should keep at least the most recent cache entry per <Address 2> value.
+A receiving STA should omit tuples obtained from group addressed and ATIM frames from all caches.